-My radio shuts off after a few seconds or shows the letter "E" in the display:
+My radio shuts off after just a few seconds:

 Low batteries can cause this situation.
 Replace them with a new set of batteries.
 If the radio is operating on the power cord, check for solid connections at the wall outlet and the back of the radio.
 Also make sure there is power at the wall outlet.